Site icon Our Breathing Planet

 White-spotted Jellyfish Distribution, Habitat, and Ecology

 Evidence indicates that the stunning White-spotted Jellyfish evolved as native to a comparatively large swathe of the marine regions of the world.
-That original zone of habitation won’t surprise many people, though.
-It’s an area teeming with similar marvels.
+That original zone of habitation won’t come as a surprise many people, though.
+That’s because it’s an area teeming with similar marvels.

-That’s because the Cnidarian apparently developed as endemic to the western Pacific Ocean.
-There, the animal lives natively from the waters around Japan to those near Australia.
+That’s true since the Cnidarian apparently developed as endemic to portions of the western Pacific Ocean.
+There, the fascinating animal lives natively from the waters around Japan to those near Australia.
 Now, however, it’s been spread to many other regions due to the actions of mankind.

-Within that greater territorial range, though, the animal displays distinct tendencies regarding its choice of habitat.
-Intriguingly, however, these present as both broad and precise simultaneously.
-The result leaves them with a moderately limited choice of locations.
+Within that greater territorial range, though, the animal displays extremely clear and distinct tendencies regarding its choice of habitat.
+Intriguingly, however, these patterns present as both broad and precise simultaneously.
+The result leaves them with a slightly limited choice of locations.

-That’s due to a combination of two primary factors.
-Overall, the jellyfish resides in both coastal waters and regions further out to sea.
+That’s due to a precise combination of two primary factors.
+Overall, the captivating jellyfish resides in areas of both coastal waters and regions further out to sea.
 Yet, in all these zones, it only remains close to the top of the water column.
 It’s not known to appear at depths beyond 164 ft (50 m).

-Like most of its relations, the White-spotted Jellyfish possesses venom in its stingers.
+Like most of its numerous relations across the globe, the White-spotted Jellyfish possesses venom in its stingers.
 This, though, isn’t strong enough to kill prey.
 The species therefore evolved to feed via filtering.
 Understandably, it’s primary food source consists of vast amounts of zooplankton.

-Once again maintaining the patterns of its kind, the animal has two stages of life.
+Once again maintaining the patterns of development prevalent among its kind, the animal has two stages of life.
 These consist of the polyp and the medusa.
 But incredibly, the creature’s capable of reproduction in either stage.
 Among the first that’s asexually, while in the second it’s sexually.

 Species Sharing Its Range

-Check out our other articles on 5 Rare Mind-Blowing Cloud Types, Eastern Gray Squirrel, Lake Atitlan, Agile Ground Mantis, Fire Salamander, Strawberry Tree, Philippine Cobra
+Check out our other articles on 5 Rare Mind-Blowing Cloud Types, Eastern Gray Squirrel, Lake Atitlan, Snowflake Moray, Agile Ground Mantis, Fire Salamander, Strawberry Tree, Philippine Cobra

 Exit mobile version